Huset (Copenhagen): Architecture

-Knabrostræde 28 seen on a detail from Berggreen's cadastral map of Snaren's Quarter, 1884.
+Rådhustræde 13 and Magstræde 12-14 seen on a detail from Berggreen's cadastral map of Snaren's Quarter, 1884.

 The building at Rådhusstræde 13 was originally a two-storey townhouse with a four-bay wall dormer.
 This building was in 1802 heightened by one storey and a roof with five dormer windows.
 The facade was adapted in the Neoclassical style with inspiration from Karl Friedrich Schinkel's architecture.

 Smaller rooms on the two lower floors were in the 1900s merged into one large room on each floor.
 Sections of the original stucco decorations from the 1740s were copied and used for creating the current stucco ceilings.
 They are in the Rococo style and have details inspired by François de Cuvilliés.